DollgirlMonster/MackingJAI/README.md

 - There's no way use any other parameters like temperature, top_p, etc.
 - You can't send images in this mock.

-# Models
-By default, all available models in your ChatGPT Desktop app are available in MackingJAI.
-- If you are using a code that uses OpenAI API with acertain snapshot e.g., `gpt-4o-2024-05-13` you will be redirected to the same model.

 # Todo
 - ~~Explore how to integrate conversation history~~ ✅